LibreCodeCoop/my_company/README.md

   occ groupfolders:group `occ groupfolders:list --output=json|jq '.[]|select(.mount_point=="mycompany")|.id'` mycompany
   ```
 ## Theming
-* Create a folder inside appdata folder as `my_company/theming`.
-* Inside the folder theming you will need go create a folder with the domain of company
+* Inside the folder `my_company/theming` you will need go create a folder with the domain of company
 * Inside the folder of company, create the file background.jpg

 ## Contributing